The Grail Watch Series: The Paul Newman Daytonas

 The Grailiest Of Holy Grails

 On paper, it makes no sense.
-A mass-produced, unpopular version of an already unpopular item, powered by technology that was outdated before it even began (and made by a third party to boot) somehow becoming responsible for starting an entire multi-billion dollar industry.
+A mass-produced, unpopular version of an already unpopular item, powered by technology that was outdated before it even began (and made by a third party to boot) somehow became responsible for starting an entire multi-billion dollar industry.
 However, what we are talking about here are: A. Watches.
 B. Rolex watches, and C. Vintage Rolex watches.
 So we can maybe let logic and common sense take a backseat for this one.
 The Rolex Paul Newman Daytona watches are the grailiest of holy grails.
 For the uninitiated, the name refers to a family of dial variations the brand fitted to six separate models of their all-conquering chronograph between 1963 and 1987.

 Initially known as the ‘exotic’ dials, these contrasting, three-color combination faces, with their Art Deco-style fonts, are now the most valuable, sought out and lusted over of any vintage piece by Rolex, or just about any other manufacturer.